aopy/ctao-data-explorer/README.md

 - Access and query CTAO data with customizable parameters.
 - Display search results in a data table with selectable rows.
 - Visualize selected data points on an interactive sky map using **Aladin Lite**.
-- Visualize selected data points with timeline chart and electromagnetic range chart
+- Visualize selected data points with timeline chart and electromagnetic range chart.

 ## Requirements